 Earlier today, Microsoft announced the signing of a collaboration with Boosteroid around cloud gaming.
 An act that is not disinterested for the Seattle giant, which is under the radar of regulatory authorities.
-The president of Microsoft, Brad Smith, has also spoken to the teams of the Wall Street Journal about these partnerships and the fears of the CMA.
+The president of Microsoft, Brad Smith, has also spoken to the teams of the Wall Street Journal regarding these partnerships and the fears of the CMA.

 The authorities very early expressed the fear of a reduction in competition with the possible takeover of Activision-Blizzard.
 One of these would be that Microsoft would have the ability to limit the platforms on which the franchise Call of Duty would be offered.
 And therein lies the whole point of the distribution contracts offered by Microsoft.
-Should the case ever go to court, Microsoft is working to reduce interpretative bias that could point to this conclusion.
+Should the case ever go to court, Microsoft is working to reduce interpretative bias that might point to this conclusion.

 If the only argument is that Microsoft is going to refuse to use “Call of Duty” on other platforms, when we have concluded contracts that will allow it to be used on many more devices and many more platforms, that is a rather difficult argument to make in court.